Wall Street is the world’s most sophisticated misinformation machine.

 Investing itself is not confusing–or at the least, it’s nowhere near as confusing as the frauds and goofballs on Wall Street’s payroll would have you believe.

 Once you’ve gotten to the point where you are spending far less than you make, the last thing you want is for your invested savings to be eaten away by a bunch of hedge fund guys and two-bit salesmen.
 The problems with Wall Street, though, are deep.
 It goes way past mere greed.
 Wall Street isn’t just fooling you; it’s fooling itself.

 So let’s get right down to it.

-NUMBER ONE: No one knows nuthin’
+Part 1: No one knows nuthin’

 When my investing hero, Jack Bogle, first showed up on Wall Street, he met a delivery truck driver.
 This working-class driver told him the truest thing that Jack ever heard while working in the belly of the beast.
 “Jack”, he said, “Nobody knows nuthin’.”